 - CPU load per core

 We log the total sum of each of these statistics in order to monitor the health of each individual VPN server.
 We ensure that the system isn't overloaded, and we monitor the servers for potential attacks, bugs, and network issues.

-We also monitor the real-time state of total connections per account as we only allow for three connections simultaneously.
+We also monitor the real-time state of total connections per account as we only allow for five connections simultaneously.
 As we do not save this information, we cannot, for example, tell you how many connections your account had five minutes ago.

 With regard to our web servers, we handle certain types of information in the following ways:

 - We store normal Apache logs for up to 24 hours.

 - Information older than 24 hours is deleted and only aggregated information about number of hits and number of visitors to our website is saved.